-In addition to its quarterly Notes and one-year, two-year, and three-year Notes as set forth in the Pricing Supplement, the Fund from time to time may offer Custom Notes that have different interest rates and maturity terms.
+In addition to its quarterly Direct Notes, one-year, two-year, and three-year Direct Notes and Broker Notes as set forth in the Pricing Supplement for Direct Notes and Pricing Supplement for Broker Notes, the Fund from time to time may offer Custom Notes that have different interest rates and maturity terms.
 The minimum investment for Custom Notes is \$1,000,000.

-Each Note (other than Custom Notes) generally renews at maturity automatically, with a new maturity date corresponding to the original term of the Note (i.e., the last day of the next calendar quarter for a renewing quarterly Note, or the first, second or third anniversary of the maturity date for a renewing one-year, two-year, or three-year Note, respectively).
+Direct Notes generally renew at maturity automatically, with a new maturity date corresponding to the original term of the Direct Note (i.e., the last day of the next calendar quarter for a renewing quarterly Direct Note, or the first, second or third anniversary of the maturity date for a renewing one-year, two-year, or three-year Direct Note, respectively).
 An investor may opt out of automatic renewal by contacting the Fund requesting redemption, on or prior to the maturity date or 30 days after the Fund sends notice of maturity and the applicable interest rate upon renewal, whichever is later.
-Upon renewal, the principal amount of the Note will include all compounded interest.
-Automatic renewal is not available to investors located in certain states.
-Custom Notes do not automatically renew at maturity.
+Upon renewal, the principal amount of the Direct Note will include all compounded interest.
+Automatic renewal is not available to investors located in certain states (see "State-Specific Information," beginning on page v).
+Broker Notes and Custom Notes do not automatically renew at maturity.